-Workplan shall provide full information/details for items 1 through 4 below upon submittal of the workplan, due one (1) year following approval of the GAR.
+In addition, the proposed schedule shall include submittal of a QAPP for the regional Trend Monitoring Workplan.
+A single third-party Trend Monitoring Workplan shall provide full information/details for items 1 through 4 below upon submittal of the workplan, due one (1) year following approval of the GAR.

 - 1. Workplan approach.
 The Trend Monitoring Workplan must include a discussion of the rationale for the number of proposed wells to be monitored and their locations is required in the workplan.
 The rationale needs to consider: 1) the variety of agricultural commodities produced within the third-party's boundaries (particularly those commodities comprising the most irrigated agricultural acreage), 2) the conditions discussed/identified in the GAR related to the vulnerability or data gap prioritization within the third-party area, and 3) the areas identified in the GAR as contributing significant recharge to urban and rural communities where groundwater serves as a significant source of supply. - 2.
 Well details.
-The Workplan will provide details for wells proposed for trend monitoring, including: - GPS coordinates: - Physical address of the property on which the well is situated (if available); - California State well number (if known); - Well depth; - Top and bottom perforation depths; - A copy of the water well drillers log, if available; - Depth of standing water (static water level), if available (this may be obtained after implementing the program); and - Well seal information (type of material, length of seal). - 3.
+The Workplan will provide details for wells proposed for trend monitoring, including: - i.
+GPS coordinates; - ii.
+Physical address of the property on which the well is situated (if available); - iii.
+California State well number (if known); - iv.
+Well depth; - v.
+Top and bottom perforation depths; - vi.
+A copy of the water well drillers log, if available; - vii.
+Depth of standing water (static water level), if available (this may be obtained after implementing the program); and - viii.
+Well seal information (type of material, length of seal). - 3.
 Proposed sampling schedule.
-Trend monitoring wells will be sampled, at a minimum, annually at the same time of the year for the indicator parameters identified in Table 2 below. - 4.
-Workplan implementation and analysis.
+Trend monitoring wells will be sampled, at a minimum, annually at the same time of the year for the indicator parameters identified in Table 3 below.

+4. Workplan implementation and analysis.
 The Workplan will describe proposed method(s) to be used to evaluate trends in the groundwater quality monitoring data over time.

-Table 2 - Trend Monitoring Constituents
+Table 3 - Monitored Parameters at groundwater Trend Monitoring Wells